ravendb/docs/Documentation/2.5/Raven.Documentation.Pages/server/extending/plugins.markdown

 ### PUT triggers

-To create his own trigger, one must inherit from `AbstractPutTrigger` or `AbstractAttachmentPutTrigger`, but before we will do that lets take a look at them more closely.
+To create his own trigger, one must inherit from `AbstractPutTrigger` or `AbstractAttachmentPutTrigger`, but before we will do that let's take a look at them more closely.

 {CODE plugins_1@Server\Extending\Plugins\Index.cs /}